BlackHolePerturbationToolkit/kerrgeodesic_gw/README.md

 ## Tests

 This package is configured for tests written in the documentation strings of the source files, also known as *doctests*.
 You may then test the install by running, from the root of the package tree (i.e. the directory kerrgeodesic_gw created by the `git clone`),

 	sage -t kerrgeodesic_gw

 You should then get the message `All tests passed!`

 Alternatively, you can run (from the same directory)

 	make test

 ## Documentation

-The package documentation can be generated using Sage's [Sphinx](http://www.sphinx-doc.org/) installation:
+The package documentation can be generated using SageMath's [Sphinx](http://www.sphinx-doc.org/) installation:

 	cd docs
 	sage -sh -c "make html"

 A shorthand of the above is

 	make doc